 6. What if I don’t see ANY animals on my safari?

 While not seeing wildlife at all is hardly a possibility because national parks are full of them, you might get unlucky and not see the Big 5 or only some of the Big 5.
 Please keep in mind that you are in the wild and a game drive is part of the experience, it is not a zoo 🙂

-Safari is a gamble in a way because no one can promise you 100% that you will encounter, say, a lion.
+Any safari is a gamble in a way because no one can promise you 100% that you will encounter, say, a lion.
 They wander around and can do whatever they want.

-While your driver will do everything possible to get close to them (all safari drivers have radio communication between each other and they usually know the right places to go to), you might get unlucky, and I’d like you to be prepared for that.
+While your driver will do everything possible to get close to them (all safari drivers have radio communication between each other and they usually know the right places to go to), you might get unlucky, so I’d like you to be prepared for that.

 Sometimes you will need to be a bit more flexible in order to see the animals.
-I remember one of the days, when we were already heading to a lunch place and were quite hungry, our driver asked if we were okay postponing lunch for another hour because he just received some info that there was a leopard nearby.
+I remember one of the days, when we were already heading to a lunch place and were quite hungry, our driver asked if we were okay with postponing lunch for another hour because he just received some info that there was a leopard nearby.

-Sometimes it might happen that you will need to wake up earlier or finish later because of the rain or any other situation.
+Sometimes it might happen that you will need to wake up earlier or finish later because of the rain or some other situation.
 If you are willing to do what your guide suggests, trust me, your experience will be awesome!

 So, if you are going on a safari with an aim to see a particular animal, that might not happen (though the chances are still high it will!), but you will for sure see some exotic animals!

 Again, this is wildlife, not a zoo, so please be prepared for it and don’t be too sad if this happens.
 I can promise, you still will have a lot of fun!